Carmelite Monastery of Buda: History

 After World War I, the theatre re-opened on 21 March 1918.
 Plans were made to make the theatre a chamber theatre of the National Theatre, but it was found unfit for the task.
 Smaller groups played in the building until 1924, when, after the gallery collapsed, it was closed for the next five decades.
 During World War II, it received severe bomb hits, collapsing the balcony.
 Until the end of the war, the building functioned as an army storage.
 Renovations took place in 1947.

 The Várszínház was reopened on 13 February 1978, and was the home to the Népszínház until 1982, after which it was the chamber theatre of the National Theatre until 1 December 2001.
-From 2001, it is the home of the National Dance Theatre, thus being a theatre only in its name.

-Since 2019 seat of the offices of the Prime Minister of Hungary.
+From 2001 until 2019, it was the home of the National Dance Theatre (thus being a theatre only in its name).
+Since 2019, the building has been a seat of the offices of the Prime Minister of Hungary.